Supporting Apprenticeships in London

 Goldman Sachs was the first business to support Ladder for London, the London Evening Standard’s campaign to help unemployed young adults into apprenticeships.

-Our ten apprentices joined Goldman Sachs October 31, 2012.
-In addition to the one-year apprenticeship, Goldman Sachs apprentices will receive a class-based training program designed to help them develop the professional skills required for the world of work.
+Ten apprentices joined Goldman Sachs on October 31, 2012.
+In addition to the one-year apprenticeship, our apprentices received a class-based training program designed to help them develop the professional skills required in the workplace.
+They worked across the Technology, Operations, Human Capital Management, Corporate Services and Real Estate, Investment Banking and the Securities divisions.

 Read recent articles on the London Evening Standard site: